twitchy-ears/ao3-wrapped/README.md

 So someone showed me a tweet talking about the idea of an Ao3 wrapped script, where it'll show you your top read tags and works over a year, and I was interested by the idea and so gave it a shot and cooked up something basic as I had a quiet evening.

 Currently it outputs works (by amount viewed), tags, relationships, characters, fandoms, categories, warnings, ratings, number of fics, kudos left, and total words in all fics.
+It will only output fics that are publicly viewable since if it uses the session details to log in as you to view them it will reset the "last viewed" date for all of this years fics to today.

 As an early warning running this will take *a long time*, by default it will load 100 pages of your history (~2000 fics), with a 3 second sleep between each page.
 Then it will retrieve the tags from each fic read in the current year, again with a 3 second wait between each one to try and avoid the rate limiter.
 So if you have read 2000 fics this year it will take ~5 minutes to load your history and then about 1 hour 40 to retrieve all the tags from those fics and process them for you.
 Be very patient.